RaythCo-Creations/raythco-creations.github.io/download-pages/mcresources.md

 permalink: /downloads/mcresources
 ---

-On this page you can find a list of all the available world downloads on this website.
+On this page you can find a list of all the available resource packs on this website.
 Please refer to the list below.

 {% for item in site.data.downloads.mcresources %}